s1van/cse5243/README.md

 ##Require
-python packages: chardet, BeautifulSoup, NLTK, numpy, sckit-learn, scipy python version: 2.7+
+* python packages: chardet, BeautifulSoup, NLTK, numpy, sckit-learn, scipy
+* python version: 2.7+

+It would be easier to install all packages with [conda](http://conda.pydata.org)

 ##Tools